 Travel to Cook Islands: Natural Attractions

-The natural beauty and exotic beaches in Cook Islands is one of many reasons why tourists travel to Cook Islands.
+The natural beauty and exotic beaches in the Cook Islands is one of many reasons why tourists travel to the Cook Islands.
 Check out the top natural tourist attractions you can explore on your visit to this island nation:

 Aitutaki Lagoon: This picture-perfect lagoon provides an ideal tropical escape.
-The translucent turquoise water offers opportunity for swimming or snorkeling.
+The translucent turquoise water offers the opportunity for swimming or snorkeling.
 There are also 21 small islands within the area that you can explore with cruises or tours.

-Cross Island Walk: The lush scenery in Cook Islands, especially in Rarotonga, provides a wonderful alternative to the gorgeous beaches in the island.
+Cross Island Walk: The lush scenery in the Cook Islands, especially in Rarotonga, provides a wonderful alternative to the gorgeous beaches in the island.
 You can hike the trail for hours wherein you will be exploring a lush and thick forest, and then conclude your hike by soaking in the fresh waters of the waterfalls.

 Aroa Marine Reserve: This marine reserve is located on the west coast of Rarotonga.
 It features crystal clear waters and an outlying reef, which is why most tourists come here to snorkel.
 Kayaking is another popular activity among tourists who visit this natural attraction.
 It is a fantastic venue for those who want to relax and spend some idle time.